jasalt/daw-livestream-helper/README.md

 - [X] BWS: Broadcast them via OSC to Python
 - [X] Send project name changes to Twitch chat
 - [X] BWS: Wait for audio engine to be online before notifying about project changes
-- [ ] Input for Twitch API key, username and channel
+- [X] Input for Twitch API key, username and channel
-- [ ] Toggle sending on/off
+- [X] Toggle sending on/off
 - [ ] Icon
 - [ ] Windows support

+## BUGS

+- [ ] MacOS 11.1 the input values get erased if input focus changes to another input field, workaround is to focus any other application window after input (not tested elsewhere)

 ###  Later